 Also please see our separate article on temperature measuring of concrete with the handheld printer.

-We supply various models of Temperature monitoring products and solutions in Dubai, Abudhabi, UAE, Oman, Qatar, Bahrain, Kuwait, Egypt, Lebanon, Iraq, Syria, Jordan and Saudi Arabia.
+We supply various models of Temperature monitoring products and solutions in Dubai, Abudhabi, UAE, Oman, Qatar, Bahrain, Kuwait, Egypt, Lebanon, Iraq, Jordan and Saudi Arabia.

 In Africa, we serve countries including Kenya, Algeria, Tanzania, Djibouti, Chad, Ghana, Rwanda, Uganda, Nigeria, Ethiopia, Morocco, Angola, South Africa etc.